 Osios Loukas Monastery

-Osios Loukas Monastery is another UNESCO-listed monastery, 37 km southeast of Delphi.
+Hosios Loukas Monastery is another UNESCO-listed monastery, 37 km southeast of Delphi.
 It is the most important Byzantine monument of Greece of the 11th century, founded on a picturesque slope on the western foothills of Mount Helicon, on top of an ancient Greek temple devoted to Demeter.

-Some Byzantine experts go as far as to claim that Osios Loukas Monastery is the most beautiful church in Greece.
+Some Byzantine experts go as far as to claim that Hosios Loukas Monastery is the most beautiful church in Greece.
 It shares some characteristics with the other 2 UNESCO Byzantine monuments of Daphni Monastery in Athens and the Nea Moni in Chios but in my opinion, it is quite a unique place.

 2. Road Trip to Pelion Peninsula